Earth Regeneration Fund

 The Cascadia bioregion is located along the upper Pacific Rim of North America stretching down the continental divide from Southeast Alaska to Northern California, traveling down the Rocky Mountains and as far east as the Yellowstone Caldera, and in the west, extending off the coast along the Cascadia Subduction Zone.
 It's comprised of 435 watersheds around the Salish Sea and Columbia River Basin, and includes the Cascade Range of mountains.
 It's also home to a patchwork quilt of Indigenous tribal lands.

-Through the organizing efforts of Regenerate Cascadia, the bioregional funding ecosystem will enable mapping local stakeholders who care about cultural and ecological regeneration and increase financial flows to support their initiatives.
+Through the organizing efforts of Regenerate Cascadia, the Bioregional Funding Ecosystem will enable mapping local stakeholders who care about cultural and ecological regeneration and increase financial flows to support their initiatives.
 This is a portfolio approach organized around the creation of watershed hubs and thematic "guilds" for addressing strategic concerns for all who live within the bioregion.

 We're currently seeking investors who align with this vision of regeneration across nested scales – from the local organizing work within specific watersheds all the way up to the Cascadia bioregion as a whole.